mettamind-ai/CUTE/hnet/2025-07-08-tradeoffs.md

 ### Autoregressive states of sequence models

-(Causal) self-attention, the core component of autoregressive Transformers, is often defined through a specific operation involving computing the pairwise interactions between every element of the sequence <d-cite key="vaswani2017attention"></d-cite>.
+(Causal) self-attention, the core component of autoregressive Transformers, is often defined through a specific operation involving computing the pairwise interactions between every element of the sequence <d-cite key="vaswani2017attention"/>.
 Consequently, its computation cost scales *quadratically* in the sequence length, which is often viewed as the main drawback of attention.

 On the other hand, because computing one step of the recurrence \eqref{eq:ssm} takes constant time, processing an entire sequence scales *linearly* with the length of the sequence, which is often viewed as the main advantage of state space models.

-{% include figure.liquid loading="eager" path="assets/img/2025-07-08-tradeoffs/state.png" %}
+{% include figure.liquid loading="eager" path="https://goombalab.github.io/assets/img/2025-07-08-tradeoffs/state.png" %}

-But instead of thinking of the training cost of these models, I find it more illuminating to think about what happens at inference time when they process a new input.
+Instead of thinking of the training cost of these models, I find it more illuminating to think about what happens at inference time when they process a new input.

 - When a self-attention layer receives a new token, it needs to compare it to all the previously seen elements of the sequence, which means that *it must have cached a representation for every single prior token in the context*.
 Every new input it sees must get added to the cache, which therefore grows linearly in the context size.
 - On the other hand, a state space model has always summarized its context $x_1, \cdots, x_t$ into the hidden state $h_t$ (equation \eqref{eq:ssm}), which always has a constant size.
 This fixed-size state is the only means by which the model can interact with data: it streams data in, compresses it into its state, and uses that to make decisions or produce new outputs.

 Without even getting into the details of the definitions of these various models, I think it's roughly accurate to say that we could have defined them from first principles through their autoregressive states:

-- **Transformers (self-attention) are characterized by a state that caches every element of its history**, and interacts with new data by doing a pass over every element of the cache.
+- **Transformers (self-attention) are characterized by a state that `caches` every element of its history**, and interacts with new data by doing a pass over every element of the cache.

-- **SSMs are characterized by a state that compresses all its history**, and interacts with new data in an online streaming fashion.
+- **SSMs are characterized by a state that `compresses` all its history**, and interacts with new data in an online streaming fashion.

 {% details Aside: The "KV" cache %}
 The Transformer cache is, of course, more formally known as the **KV cache**, where "KV" refers to specific parts of how attention was first defined and named (key and value).